rajatguptarg/codeX/README.md

 # codeX
 Text Editor written in Python using Qt framework (Beta Version)

+Can clone github repo and upload file to repo directly from the text editor

 It can only support python for syntax highlighting for now.

 If you would like to contribute please note that